fredericbonnet/cmake-test-explorer/README.md

 | `${buildDirectory}` | The full path to the current CMake build directory.                         |

-If you want the Test Explorer to infer the right configuration automatically from CMake Tools, simply use these settings:
+If you want the Test Explorer to infer the right configuration automatically from CMake Tools, simply use these default settings:

 | Property                    | Value               |
 | --------------------------- | ------------------- |
 | `cmakeExplorer.buildDir`    | `${buildDirectory}` |
 | `cmakeExplorer.buildConfig` | `${buildType}`      |

+If these variables are missing from the current settings (for example, if the CMake Tools extension is missing or disabled) then they are substituted with an empty string, falling back to default behavior.

 Note that any change to the CMake Tools configuration, either from the settings or the status bar, requires a manual test reload from the Test Explorer sidebar.